nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 tags: ["blog"]
 ---

-A single-threaded event loop, like the one used by JavaScript and Node.js, makes it somewhat harder to have race conditions, but race conditions are still possible!
+A single-threaded event loop like the one used by JavaScript and Node.js, makes it somewhat harder to have race conditions, but, SPOILER ALERT: race conditions are still possible!

 In this article we will explore the topic of race conditions in Node.js.
 We will discuss some examples and present a few different solutions that can help to make our code _race-conditions free_.